binyomen/dotfiles/README.md

 ResultActive=yes
 ```

+You may also need to install `polkitd-pkla` if you still get the error “Call to
+Hibernate failed: Access denied”.

 Finally, if setting up a laptop, follow [How to go automatically from Suspend
 into Hibernate?] to automatically switch to hibernate after the laptop lid is
 closed for some time.
 The following two new files should be created (without the